Top Five Things You Might Not Know About Telluride

 Telluride's Gondola is one of a kind

 Did you know that Telluride’s Gondola is the only public transportation system of its kind in North America?
 The free “G” – via a 13-minute ride – links the historic town of Telluride with Mountain Village, a European-style alpine community with superb amenities (think spas, a network of biking and hiking trails, a golf course and lots to do for kids).
-Pet friendly, handicap accessible and partially solar-powered, the Gondola celebrated its 20th birthday in December.
+Pet friendly, handicap accessible and partially solar-powered, the Gondola celebrated its 20th birthday this past December.
 Hop aboard for an breath-taking views and an unforgettable, truly unique journey.

 Telluride has the tallest free-falling waterfall in Colorado